1 min read 210 words archived

 };

-Like with the index type, arr can have any number as a key, and any string as a value.
-For a simple example like this, Record merely does some cleanup.
-There are some things that Record can do, that index types can't very easily, however.
-One such example is specifying which keys are allowed with a union type.
+Like index types, arr can have any number as a key and any string as a value.
+For simple examples, Record merely cleans up syntax.
+However, Record can do things that index types cannot easily accomplish, such as specifying allowed keys with a union type:

 // Ain't gonna work